LGUG2Z/komorebi/README.md

-send-to-workspace             Send the focused window to the specified workspace focus-monitor                 Focus the specified monitor focus-workspace               Focus the specified workspace on the focused monitor new-workspace                 Create and append a new workspace on the focused monitor invisible-borders             Set the invisible border dimensions around each window adjust-container-padding      Adjust container padding on the focused workspace
+send-to-workspace             Send the focused window to the specified workspace focus-monitor                 Focus the specified monitor focus-workspace               Focus the specified workspace on the focused monitor cycle-monitor                 Focus the monitor in the given cycle direction cycle-workspace               Focus the workspace in the given cycle direction new-workspace                 Create and append a new workspace on the focused monitor invisible-borders             Set the invisible border dimensions around each window adjust-container-padding      Adjust container padding on the focused workspace